In this comprehensive guide to all things adhesive tape, we’re sharing 45 years of experience with you including:

 - For aluminum foil tapes, the act of unwinding it from its own backing will cause it to ripple and distort the foil, which will adversely affect the contact area as well as the appearance.

-For all of the above, the best solution is to use a facing material with a low surface energy.
-These facing materials can be a paper or a plastic film that has been treated with a release coat such as a silicone release coat.
+For all of the above, the best solution is to use a facing material with a low surface energy, usually a paper or a plastic film that has been treated with a silicone release coat.
 They could also be a polyethylene film that already has a low enough surface energy to work as release facing, or even a silicone-coated polyester film.

 Adhesive Tape is a Universal Tool

 In short, pressure-sensitive adhesive tape is the industrialist’s dream come true.
 It is the universal tool that simply and conveniently solves many different fastening challenges.
-These tapes come in a wide variety of backings, each suitable for specific end-uses, or even none at all when just a bonding adhesive is needed.
+These tapes come in a wide variety of backings, each suitable for specific end-uses.
 This is exactly why adhesive tape use is on the rise in high-performance building and construction.
 If you’re still using glues, sealants or even nails, consider pressure-sensitive tape.